flatiron/socketful/README.md

 # socketful

-Creates [socket.io](http://socket.io) servers and event maps for [resourceful](http://github.com/flatiron/resourceful) resources.
+Reflects [socket.io](http://socket.io) servers and event maps from [resourceful](http://github.com/flatiron/resourceful) resources.
 Can be used as a stand-alone module or as a [Flatiron](http://github.com/flatiron/) plugin.

 # Explanation